-This course uses the Australian Languages Curriculum; the strands being Communicating and Understanding.
-We have provision for students with prior proficiency in French owing to native or background speaking experience, extended in-country experience, or documented commitment to enrichment in the primary years.
+Our Year 9 French program aligns with the Australian Languages Curriculum, focusing on the strands of Communicating and Understanding.
+This course caters to students with varying levels of proficiency in French, including those with native or background speaking experience, extended in-country exposure, or documented enrichment in primary years.